-There are has several uses for mmWaves, including communications, short-range radar, sensors, and airport security scanners.
+There are several uses for mmWaves, including communications, short-range radar, sensors, and airport security scanners.
 Various portions of the mmWave band are being used in applications such as:

 - The ITU non-exclusive passive frequency allocation at 57- to 59.3-GHz is used for atmospheric monitoring in meteorological and climate sensing applications and is important for these purposes due to the properties of oxygen absorption and emission in Earth’s atmosphere.